 “A parable is a metaphor or simile drawn from nature or common life, arresting the hearer by its vividness or strangeness and leaving the mind in sufficient doubt about its precise application to tease it into active thought.”
 (C.H.
 Dodd)

-Galilee was a land of farms and vineyards, farmers and fishermen.
-When Jesus spoke of the ways of seed and soil, of nets cast into the sea, he shared a world his hearers also knew.
+Jesus drew his parables from the natural, religious and political worlds around him.
+Galilee was a land of farms and vineyards, farmers and fishermen, so when Jesus spoke of the ways of seed and soil, of nets cast into the sea, he spoke of a world his hearers knew well.
 When he spoke of David feeding his followers on the Sabbath or Elijah the prophet, or scribes and Pharisees, his hearers knew those figures as well.

-The parables of Jesus do not simply describe his world; they’ re meant, in C. H. Dodd’s words “to tease the mind into active thought.”
-Jesus wanted those who heard him to think and question, to wonder and continue to explore.
-His parables don’t leave us knowing everything.
-Rather they ask “What do you think and what will you do about it ?”
+The parables of Jesus, in C. H. Dodd’s words, are meant “to tease the mind into active thought.”
+They call us to think and question, to wonder and then act.
+In his parables Jesus asks “What do you think and what will you do about it ?”

-We also need to engage in our religious and political worlds as he did.
+But we also need to engage in our religious and political worlds as he did.
 We’re not spectators looking on, accepting what we see on a screen.
-We’re meant to have minds teased into active thought.
+HIs parables are meant to tease our minds into active thought.
 What do you think and what will you do about it ?”

 “What do you think of your church and what will you do about it?”